fireundubh/playwithfire/unity.md

 :--- | :---
-[Patchwork Design Patterns](/unity/patchwork-design-patterns) | How to use Patchwork attributes for common problems [Patchwork Project Structure](/unity/patchwork-project-structure) | How to structure a Patchwork project [Turning a release build into a debug build](/unity/turning-a-release-build-into-a-debug-build) | ADVANCED.
-You do not need to do this unless you use debug logging and want Assembly-CSharp line numbers in call stacks.
+[Patchwork Design Patterns](/unity/patchwork-design-patterns) | How to use Patchwork attributes for common problems [Patchwork Project Structure](/unity/patchwork-project-structure) | How to structure a Patchwork project [Turning a release build into a debug build](/unity/turning-a-release-build-into-a-debug-build) | How to get line numbers, full PDBs, and live debugging working

-# Notes

-* If you use Microsoft's [PEVerify Tool](https://docs.microsoft.com/en-us/dotnet/framework/tools/peverify-exe-peverify-tool) (e.g., Patchwork's Test Run), you may notice that an unmodded Unity game has IL errors in `Assembly-CSharp.dll`.
-These errors are likely caused by Unity either writing bad IL or, less likely, performing (probably unnecessary) IL optimizations.
-For example, the latest version of _Torment: Tides of Numenera_ has 150 IL errors in `Assembly-CSharp.dll`.
-Most IL errors can be monkey patched.